 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

 - Article: "We are still tired": staff and administrators' experiences during the COVID-19 pandemic within...

 - Article: No place to go?
 Older people reconsidering the meaning of social...

 - Article: Structural violence and institutionalized individuals: A paleopathological perspective on a continuing...

 - Assisted Living -- see more articles

 Find an Expert

-- AAAs (Area Agencies on Aging) & Title VI Aging Programs (National Association of Area Agencies on Aging)
+- AAAs (Area Agencies on Aging) & Title VI Aging Programs (USAging)

-- Locate an Ombudsman (National Consumer Voice for Quality Long-Term Care)
+- Find the Long-Term Care Ombudsman Program in Your State (National Consumer Voice for Quality Long-Term Care)

 - National Institute on Aging Also in Spanish